Metro Transit (St. Louis): History

 In May 2023, Metro received a $196.2 million federal grant to purchase new light rail vehicles to replace the remaining SD-400 cars.
 Six months later, Bi-State's board approved a contract with Siemens Mobility worth up to $390.4 million for as many as 55 battery-hybrid S200 light rail vehicles with delivery expected to begin in early 2027.
 In September 2024, turnstiles began initial operation at four Illinois stations as part of Metro's Secure Platform Plan.
-Seven Missouri stations are slated for completion by early 2025 with the remaining stations and an upgraded fare collection system expected to be in place by early 2026.
+Seven Missouri stations were completed in early 2025 with the remaining stations and an upgraded fare collection system expected to be in place by 2026.
+In July 2026, the new turnstiles and fare collection system became fully operational at 26 MetroLink stations.
+The remaining 12 stations became operational on August 17th.

+In September 2023, Bi-State's board approved an $18.9 million contract with Northside-Southside Transit Partners to study a potential $1.1 billion MetroLink expansion dubbed the Green Line.
+A locally preferred alternative (LPA) was selected by the East-West Gateway Council of Governments in February 2024.
+In September 2025, the proposed light rail line was scrapped due to budgetary constraints and questions over federal funding.
+However, planning for the corridor continued and would change to study the feasibility of bus rapid transit.

+In June 2026, East-West Gateway approved an 11.5 mi bus rapid transit alignment that features 23 stations and connects to MetroLink at Civic Center in downtown St. Louis.
+Estimated costs for the line are between $360 million and $590 million with a projected yearly ridership of 1,300,000.